Update oi-userland versioning scheme

 - IPS_COMPONENT_VERSION change, regardless of BRANCHID and COMPONENT_SUBVERSION

 - BRANCHID change, regardless of COMPONENT_SUBVERSION

 - Adding to oi-userland build system constant FICTIVE_VERSION.
 For all packages which should be downgraded set IPS_COMPONENT_VERSION to FICTIVE_VERSION and change only COMPONENT_SUBVERSION incrementally.
 We can reset COMPONENT_SUBVERSION to 0 when CONSTANT_BUILD_VERSION is incremented.
 Real package version should be set as HUMAN_VERSION and determine pkg.human-version IPS property.
 FICTIVE_VERSION should be an arbitrary high number (100, 511, 1000, as you like) so that it is more than any sane real package version.
 So, when we set IPS_COMPONENT_VERSION to FICTIVE_VERSION we can trigger IPS package update even when we really downgrade the package.

-Updated by Alexander Pyhalov about 4 years ago
+Updated by Alexander Pyhalov over 4 years ago

 - Category changed from 35 to OI-Userland